SIMBAChain/libsimba4j-platform/docs/index.md

-# LibSimba4J Enterprise Platform Documentation
+# LibSimba4J Blocks Platform Documentation

-This page provides usage examples of the Java SIMBA Chain Enterprise Platform client.
+This page provides usage examples of the Java SIMBA Chain Blocks Platform client.

 JavaDocs are available <a href="./api-doc/index.html" target="_blank">here</a>

 ## Getting Started

-To use LibSimba4J Platform include it as a dependency.
+To use LibSimba4J include it as a dependency.
 For Maven builds add the following dependency to your pom file:

 ```